Carolyn McGinn: Political career

 Energy & natural resources interests were her largest donor group.

 In 2012, seven of eight moderate state senate Republicans were successfully targeted by the Koch brothers and the Kansas Chamber of Commerce, with only McGinn escaping defeat in the Republican primary.
 That gave incumbent Governor Sam Brownback the margin he needed to effectively restructure state taxation, exempting "S" status filers such as Koch Industries from income taxes.

+McGinn did not seek re-election in 2024.